This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 - Soda, such as 7-Up®, Sprite®, ginger ale, seltzer, or Gatorade®

 - Coffee or tea, without milk or cream

 Do not eat or drink anything, or suck on hard candy after this.

 - Take the medications you were instructed to take the morning of your procedure with a few sips of water.

 After changing into a hospital gown, you will meet your nurse.
-He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
+They will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 Your nurse will also check your heart rate, breathing, and blood pressure.

-Your doctor will explain the procedure to you and answer any questions you have.
-He or she will ask you to sign a consent form.
+Your doctor will explain the procedure, and answer any questions you have.
+They will also ask you to sign a consent form.

 After Your Procedure

 You will wake up in the recovery room.
 Your nurse will continue to monitor your heart rate, breathing, and blood pressure.
 Once you are fully awake, your nurse will remove your IV.